leileibama/leoDDcalculator/README.md

 Contact: leileicn@qq.com

 ##
-### Please kindly cite the following articles if you use leolemmatizer in your research:
+### Please kindly cite the following articles if you use leoDDcalculator in your research:

 Lei, L., & Wen, J. (2019).
 Is dependency distance experiencing a process of minimization?
 A diachronic study based on the State of the Union addresses.
 Lingua, S002438411930511X. https://doi.org/10.1016/j.lingua.2019.102762